ruipin/fvtt-lib-wrapper/README.md

  *     Note that if the GM has explicitly given your module priority over the existing one, no exception will be thrown and your wrapper will take over.
  *
  * @param {Object} options [Optional] Additional options to libWrapper.
  *
  * @param {boolean} options.chain [Optional] If 'true', the first parameter to 'fn' will be a function object that can be called to continue the chain.
  *   Default is 'false' if type=='OVERRIDE', otherwise 'true'.
+ *   First introduced in v1.3.6.0.
  *
  * @param {string} options.perf_mode [OPTIONAL] Selects the preferred performance mode for this wrapper.
 Default is 'AUTO'.
  *   It will be used if all other wrappers registered on the same target also prefer the same mode, otherwise the default will be used instead.
  *   This option should only be specified with good reason.
 In most cases, using 'AUTO' in order to allow the GM to choose is the best option.
+ *   First introduced in v1.5.0.0.
+ *
  *   The possible modes are:
  *
  *   'NORMAL':
  *     Enables all conflict detection capabilities provided by libWrapper.
 Slower than 'FAST'.
  *     Useful if wrapping a method commonly modified by other modules, to ensure most issues are detected.
  *     In most other cases, this mode is not recommended and 'AUTO' should be used instead.
  *
  *   'FAST':
  *     Disables some conflict detection capabilities provided by libWrapper, in exchange for performance.
 Faster than 'NORMAL'.
  *     Will guarantee wrapper call order and per-module prioritization, but fewer conflicts will be detectable.
  *     This performance mode will result in comparable performance to traditional non-libWrapper wrapping methods.
  *     Useful if wrapping a method called repeatedly in a tight loop, for example 'WallsLayer.testWall'.
  *     In most other cases, this mode is not recommended and 'AUTO' should be used instead.
  *
  *   'AUTO':
  *     Default performance mode.
 If unsure, choose this mode.
  *     Will allow the GM to choose which performance mode to use.
  *     Equivalent to 'FAST' when the libWrapper 'High-Performance Mode' setting is enabled by the GM, otherwise 'NORMAL'.
  */
 static register(module, target, fn, type='MIXED', options={}) { /* ... */ }
 ```